hsj71/GfG-PoDSol/README.md

-# 17-10-2025
+# 18-10-2025
 ---
-## BST to greater sum tree
+## Median of BST
-Difficulty: MediumAccuracy: 66.73%Submissions: 23K+Points: 4
+Difficulty: MediumAccuracy: 27.43%Submissions: 106K+Points: 4

 <pre>

-Given the root of a  BST with unique node values, transform it into greater sum tree where each node contains sum of all nodes greater than that node.
+You are given the root of a Binary Search Tree, find the median of it.

+Let the nodes of the BST, when written in ascending order (inorder traversal), be represented as V1, V2, V3, …, Vn, where n is the total number of nodes in the BST.

+If number of nodes are even: return V(n/2)
+If number of nodes are odd: return V((n+1)/2)
 Examples:

-Input: root = [11, 2, 29, 1, 7, 15, 40, N, N, N, N, N, N, 35, N]
+Input: root = [20, 8, 22, 4, 12, N, N, N, N, 10, 14]

-Output: [119, 137, 75, 139, 130, 104, 0, N, N, N, N, N, N, 40, N]
-Explanation: Every node is replaced with the sum of nodes greater than itself.
+2
+Output: 12
+Explanation: The inorder of given BST is 4, 8, 10, 12, 14, 20, 22.
+Here, n = 7, so, here median will be ((7+1)/2)th value, i.e., 4th value, i.e, 12.

-Input: root = [2, 1, 6, N, N, 3, 7]
+Input: root = [5, 4, 8, 1]

-Output: [16, 18, 7, N, N, 13, 0]
-Explanation: Every node is replaced with the sum of nodes greater than itself.

-Constraints :
-1 ≤ node->data ≤ 3*104
+1
+Output: 4
+Explanation: The inorder of given BST is 1, 4, 5, 8.
+Here, n = 4(even), so, here median will be (4/2)th value, i.e., 2nd value, i.e, 4.
+Constraints:
-1 ≤ number of nodes ≤ 3*104
+1 ≤ number of nodes ≤ 105
+1 ≤ node.data ≤  105